semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 Include a test file to accompany new rules.
 A good test file includes the following:

-- At least one test where the rule detects a true positive finding.
+- At least one test where the rule detects a finding.
 This is called a true positive finding.
 - At least one test where the rule does **not** detect a finding.
 This is called a true negative finding.

 See an example of this approach in the [Semgrep App](https://semgrep.dev/orgs/-/editor/s/returntocorp:aws-provider-static-credentials).